Snow Ghosts: History

 The first Snow Ghosts record, the Lost at Sea EP, was released through Black Acre Records in 2011.
 Following this initial release, Tones and Cartwright spent the next two years compiling their debut album, A Small Murmuration, which was released on London nightclub Fabric's record label Houndstooth in 2013.

-In 2014, Tones and Cartwright joined forces with multi-instrumentalist Oliver Knowles, (aka the Keep), and Snow Ghosts became a trio.
+In 2014, Tones and Cartwright joined forces with multi-instrumentalist Oliver Knowles, (a.k.a. the Keep), and Snow Ghosts became a trio.
 The band's second album, A Wrecking, was released on Houndstooth in February 2015.

 In March 2015, Snow Ghosts embarked on a UK and Ireland tour with Portico, which saw them play in cities including London, Bristol, Manchester, and Dublin.